-• Informing their child's Head of Year or tutor if they have any concerns that their child is the victim of bullying or involving in bullying in anyway.

-• Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes.
+- Informing their child's Form Tutor and Head of Year if they have any concerns that their child is the victim of bullying or involving in bullying in anyway. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes.